Botany in the news:

 Chris Sardella ('93) recently won the Milken Family Foundation's National Educator Award.
 Sardella, a fifth grade teacher in Northborough, Massachusetts, plans on using the $25,000 award to pursue a doctorate in education while continuing to teach.

-The Botany Department has successfully concluded its search for a new plant physiologist.
-We are pleased to announce the appointment of Rachel Spicer, who comes to us from the Roland Institute at Harvard.
+The Botany Department is pleased to announce the appointment of Rachel Spicer, who comes to us from the Rowland Institute at Harvard.

-The College hosted the Seventh International Chrysophyte Symposium the week of June 23, 2008.
+The College hosted the Seventh International Chrysophyte Symposium in 2008.

 The China Trade Bonsai Society of Southeastern Connecticut uses the New London Hall facilities of the botany department to hold their regular meetings.